 I never used to cry during movies.

 Those people quietly sobbing and blowing their noses during movies never made sense to me.
 The truth is, I just didn’t have enough experiences yet.
 As I grew older, I realized the pain my mother endured leaving her abusive marriage, and I watched the golden view of my father wither away into a person I don’t recognize.
 I watched horrible things get worse, and instead of not feeling anything during movies, I began to feel too much.
 It’s like watching a movie where a parent loses their child, and the parents in the audience are the only ones crying.
-Because they can relate.
-And now I watch a scene filled with pain or heartbreak or loss and I can’t stop the tears from coming out.
-Now I cry nearly every time I watch a movie.

 Today I was walking through the hospital to the cancer Institute, like I do every morning, when a glossy photograph of a neurosurgeon in the hallway caught my eye.
 I’d seen this collage of pictures on the wall hundreds of times, but today it hit me: